Dignity: of Earth & Sky

 She casts a peaceful gaze across the waters of the Missouri River.
 During the day, the South Dakota wind brushes the diamonds in her star quilt, causing blue shades to twinkle in the sunlight.
 At night, she stands illuminated and strong.
 She is Dignity.

-The Dignity statue is a stunning combination of art and history.
+Dignity: Of Earth & Sky is a stunning combination of art and history.
 Located on a bluff between exits 263 and 265 on Interstate 90 near Chamberlain, the stainless steel, 50-foot-tall statue was designed by sculptor Dale Lamphere to honor the cultures of the Lakota and Dakota people.
-Day or night, Dignity is a must-stop for those traveling on I-90 or the Native American Scenic Byway.
+Day or night, the Dignity statue is a must-stop for those traveling on I-90 or the Native American Scenic Byway.

 To craft this representation, Lamphere used three Native American models, ages 14, 29 and 55, to perfect the face of Dignity.
 She wears a garment patterned after a traditional two-hide dress of the 1850s.
 One of the statue’s most striking features is her outstretched star quilt — a symbol of respect, honor and admiration in Native American culture.
 The quilt’s 128 stainless steel diamonds feature color-changing pieces that glitter in the sun and move with the wind, creating a rippling effect.
 At night, LED lights cause the diamonds to illuminate the dark sky, casting a peaceful glow that’s easily visible from the interstate.